 DREaM is a 14 days International Students Summer program dedicated for undergraduate and postgraduate students all over the world that is being held annually.
 It offers a combination of academics, social, cultural, and tourism activities.
 Through DREaM 2018, participants will be involved in a series of lecturing, action-plan workshop, internship, community service, and social activities program.
 This year, DREaM 2018 will be held from the 18th to 31th of July 2018 in Yogyakarta, Indonesia.

-DREaM 2017 is organized by Universitas Gadjah Mada under the coordination of the Office of International Affairs.
+DREaM 2018 is organized by Universitas Gadjah Mada under the coordination of Office of International Affairs.

-Different from other Summer Programs, DREaM 2017 will enable you to enhance your understanding towards the development of Resilient Society directly from our honorable speakers, get involved in a small project organized by our NGOs and research centers partners, experience living in Indonesian traditional families and society through our four-days community service in order to contribute to the society, and get to know Indonesia and other cultures through our series of social activities program.
-As an academic program, DREaM 2017 provides credit earning for the students to endorse their studies.
-Moreover, at the end of the program, all participants will receive certificate to acknowledge your participation and contribution on DREaM 2017 as participants.
+Different from other Summer Programs, DREaM 2018 will enable you to envision what the future of education could look like in the era of disruption from our honorable speakers, get involved in a small project organized by our NGOs and research centers partners, experience living in Indonesian traditional families and society through our four-days community service in order to contribute to the society, and get to know Indonesia and other cultures through our series of social activities program.
+As an academic program, DREaM 2018 provides credit earning for the students to endorse their studies.
+Moreover, at the end of the program, all participants will receive certificate to acknowledge your participation and contribution on DREaM 2018 as participants.

 Am I Eligible?

 To join DREaM 2018 you need to meet requirements as follows:

 - An undergraduate/postgraduate student from any major/departments.

 - Have strong academic background